bnjmnhssnn/NgramSearch/README.md

 How it works
 ------------
-Basically, NgramSearch is a key-value store.
+Basically, NgramSearch is a **key-value store**, but retrieving stored values is special...

-### About keys
+### Keys in NgramSearch
-Suited as key are relatively short or medium sized strings.
+Suited as **key** are relatively short or medium sized strings.
 Here are 2 examples what could be a good key:

 * a product name with brand, e.g. *Acme Jet Propelled Pogo Stick*
 * a book title with author, e.g. *Lewis Carroll Alice's Adventures in Wonderland*